CondeNast/recipe_plugin/plugin/readme.txt

 1.1 Address problem with wp-content reachability of the edit form on some blogs.

 1.2 Features Release

 * Support for multiple recipes per page
 * Support for labels in instructions
 * Support for images images in ingredients and instrutions
 * Support for hyperlinks in summary, ingredients and instructions
 * Removal of "\" characters introduced by entity encoding

+== Upgrade Notice ==

+= 1.1 =
+Addresses problem of not being able to edit existing recipes on some blogs.
+Upgrade if you have this problem.

+= 1.2 =
+Feature update.
+Upgrade to gain access to hyperlink, image and label markup in recipes.

 == Features that will be added in upcoming versions of the ZipList Recipe Plugin ==